-NSTIR Protocols and Guidelines Related to TANS
+DPW Protocols and Guidelines Related to TANS

 - 1. Number of Trucks.
-Rule of Thumb is 1 truck (tandem) per 1.6 kilometre (1 mile).
-This figure may vary depending on the route or site conditions (i.e. heavy traffic, detours etc.) - 2.
+The general rule is 1 truck (tandem) per 1.6 kilometre (1 mile).
+This figure may vary depending on the route or site conditions (i.e., heavy traffic, detours etc.) - 2.
 Haul Route.
-If safety or load restrictions (i.e. posted structure) are not identified in the Special Provisions, the Project Engineer is to be contacted for resolution. - 3.
-80-20 rule does not apply to design build or lump sum items. - 4.
-Contractors cannot normally specify the type of truck (i.e. belly dump vs. end dump).
+If safety or load restrictions (i.e., posted structure) are not identified in the Special Provisions, the Project Engineer is to be contacted for resolution. - 3.
+Contractors cannot normally specify the type of truck (i.e., belly dump vs. end dump).
 A truck is a truck (unless job site is such to preclude a body type for safety or other legitimate reasons).
 If the Contractor is aware of specific truck requirements, the type of truck needed and the reasons for specific truck types must be discussed with TANS at the pre-job meeting.
-If the need is not known at the time of the pre-job meeting, the Contractor will discuss the requirement and the reason, with the local TANS County Dispatcher as soon as the need becomes known. - 5.
+If the need is not known at the time of the pre-job meeting, the Contractor will discuss the requirement and the reason, with the local TANS County Dispatcher as soon as the need becomes known.
 Trucks are to be paid every 2 weeks.
-If a truck is not paid by a Contractor, then NSTIR can pay (letter to Finance authorizing payment to Trucker from funds withheld from the Contractor payment).
+If a truck is not paid by a Contractor, then DPW can pay (letter to Finance authorizing payment to Trucker from funds withheld from the Contractor payment).
 If a private truck is hired (not through TANS) then they would be treated as a subcontractor.
-NSTIR can hold security until subcontractors are paid. - 6.
-There is no protocol forcing payment (i.e. hourly rate or lump sum) to truckers who have been held up by a Contractor on a tonne-km job due to a delay (e.g. breakdown) where the Contractor has not released the trucks to be available for other work. - 7.
+DPW can hold security until subcontractors are paid. - 4.
+There is no protocol forcing payment (i.e., hourly rate or lump sum) to truckers who have been held up by a Contractor on a tonne-km job due to a delay (e.g., breakdown) where the Contractor has not released the trucks to be available for other work. - 5.
 Rotation.
-Load a Contractor's truck first then 8 TANS truck.
+Load a contractor's truck first then 8 TANS truck.
 Loader cannot load all Contractors trucks one after another and leave TANS waiting unless agreed to by TANS.
-See 13. for count beyond 10 trucks. - 8.
-Hand Laid Rip Rap is exempt from the 80-20 rule. - 9.
+See Item 9 below. for count beyond 10 trucks. - 6.
+Hand Laid Rip Rap is exempt from the 80-20 rule. - 7.
 Free Material Haul A truck may haul away fill for free from a Project, if approved by the Engineer.
-Contractors can move material via rail car or barge. - 10.
+Contractors can move material via rail car or barge. - 8.
 Revised Haul Rates (tonne-km; cubic metre-km and hourly rates).
 Rates are reviewed each year, usually early spring.
 This does not necessarily mean a rate increase will be applied, only that the rates will be reviewed.
 If a rate increase is warranted, the rate increase will apply from that time forward in all Contracts where they are referenced.
 Rate increases are also retroactive to the approved effective date.
-For Contracts that close before the revised rates are available the Contractor will pay the trucks at the revised rates and then NSTIR will reimburse the Contractor for the difference in the rates (since the Contractor is unable to factor revised rates into their costs).
+For Contracts that close before the revised rates are available the Contractor will pay the trucks at the revised rates and then DPW will reimburse the Contractor for the difference in the rates (since the Contractor is unable to factor revised rates into their costs).

-12. Ratio: Contractor to TANS (80-20 Rule)
+9. Ratio: Contractor to TANS (80-20 Rule)